Work Accident Income Benefits Lawyer Princeton

 Ewing Income Benefits for Workers Compensation

-Kamensky Cohen & Riechelson is a law firm that has been representing injured workers in New Jersey and Pennsylvania since 1972.
+Cohen & Riechelson is a law firm that has been representing injured workers in New Jersey and Pennsylvania since 1972.
 During that time, we have successfully filed numerous workers’ compensation claims throughout Mercer County, NJ, including West Windsor, Robbinsville, and Ewing.
 We understand the nuances of New Jersey workers’ compensation law and we know what it takes to win these cases.
-Call KCR now to explore your legal options.
+Call CR now to explore your legal options.

 Workers’ Compensation Law in Mercer County, New Jersey

 Under New Jersey workers’ compensation law, injured workers are entitled to benefits regardless of who was at fault for their injuries.
 Moreover, even if your employer does not carry workers’ compensation insurance, you might still be entitled to income benefits through the New Jersey Uninsured Employer’s Fund (UEF).

 Workers’ Comp Income Benefits in Hamilton NJ

 New Jersey workers’ compensation is not limited to benefits to cover your medical bills.
 You are also entitled to income benefits while you are unable to perform your job.
 Workers who cannot work for more than 7 days are eligible for workers’ compensation income benefits.
 These benefits cover a percentage of your lost wages.
 In New Jersey, you are entitled to roughly 70 percent of lost wages when you have to miss work because of a work-related injury.